-This traditional recipe for Southern pecan pralines makes beautiful pecan pralines that are thick, full of toasted pecans, and have the unique caramelized brown sugar flavor.
-I’ll show you how to make them so they don’t crystallize and have a silky smooth exterior.
+This traditional recipe for Southern pecan pralines makes beautiful pecan pralines that are thick, full of toasted pecans, and have a unique caramelized brown sugar flavor. .
+I give you all my professional pastry chef tips for making shiny pralines that don’t crystalize.
+Pralines have a soft, slightly crumbly texture that melts in your mouth almost like old fashioned fudge.

 What are pralines?

-Pralines are a stove-top candy made by cooking brown sugar, butter, milk and flavorings together until it reaches the softball stage.
+Pralines are a stove-top candy made by cooking brown sugar, butter, milk and flavorings together until it reaches the softball stage (235°F).
 The mixture is then beaten with a spoon while it cools until smooth and glossy.
 This technique, similar to old fashioned fudge, creates a chewy texture.
-They have the flavors of vanilla, brown sugar and pecan.
+They have the flavors of vanilla, brown sugar and pecan and taste a bit like pecan pie!

 Ingredients